le-harivansh/nestradamus/README.md

 ##### Environment variables

 Environment variables for the containers are pulled from the project's `.env` file found in the root directory of the project.
+During testing the `.env.test` is used; and a `.env.example` file is provided for reference.

 #### Prettier